Pontiac LeMans: 1971

 For the 1971 model year, Pontiac dropped the Tempest name altogether and introduced its intermediate lineup as T-37, Lemans GT-37, Lemans, and Lemans Sport The GTO and GTO Judge were a separate line.
 Two-door coupes and four-door sedans were available with T-37, Lemans, and Lemans Sport.
 The 2-door Hardtop was available across the series, while the convertible model was limited to Lemans Sport and the GTO line.
-The GT-37 returned as package to T-37 models and was marketed as "The GTO for Kids under 30."
+The GT-37 returned as a package to T-37 models and was marketed as "The GTO for Kids under 30."
 The GT-37 received the same feature package as the previous year with the exception of new eyebrow-type side striping similar to that of the GTO Judge model.
 In mid-March 1971, a second design change for the GT-37 switched the striping to a reflective sword-style stripe sometimes referred to as the 1971 ½ GT-37.
-1971 also afforded the customer the opportunity to choose any of Pontiac's optional V8's such as 350, 400, or 455 cubic inch models, including the 455 High Output (HO) engine.
+1971 also afforded the customer the opportunity to choose any of Pontiac's optional V8s such as 350, 400, or 455 cubic inch models, including the 455 High Output (HO) engine.
 The 455 had only been offered on the GTOs in 1970 and came in a 325 hp four-barrel version or the 335 hp High Output version.
-All 1971 engines were detuned with lower compression ratios to run on lower-octane regular leaded, low-lead or unleaded gasoline.
-Brakes were 9.5" drums.
+All 1971 engines were detuned with lower compression ratios to run on lower-octane regular leaded, low-lead, or unleaded gasoline.
+The brakes were 9.5-inch drums.

 1972

-For 1972, all Pontiac intermediates were now Le Mans models and the low-priced T-37 line was replaced by a base Le Mans pillared coupe.
+For 1972, all Pontiac intermediates were now Le Mans models, and the low-priced T-37 line was replaced by a base Le Mans pillared coupe.
 The top-line intermediate was the Luxury Le Mans, available in hardtop sedan and coupe models, featuring upgraded interiors compared to regular Le Mans models.
 The Le Mans Sport was available as a two-door hardtop or convertible with Strato bucket seats and interiors from the Luxury Le Mans.
 The GTO was changed from a separate series back to an option package on Le Mans and Le Mans Sport coupes.
 Replacing the previous GT-37 option package for 1972 was the new "Le Mans GT" option, available on Le Mans pillared and hardtop coupes with any V8 ranging from the 350 two-barrel to the 455 HO four-barrel, and also included the same appearance and handling items carried over from the GT-37.